yasinkrcn/instagram_clone/README.md

 # instagram_clone

 This project is developing...
-It's desired to make a clone of the Instagram application.
+A clone of the Instagram application will be made.
 You can see some of the finished pieces below.

 ## Developed Screens